scottfp/qless-solver/README.md

 python3.11 -m venv venv
 source venv/bin/activate  # On Windows, use: venv\Scripts\activate

-# Install dependencies
+# Install dependencies for development and testing
-pip install -e .
+pip install -e .[dev]

 # Option 2: Using uv (faster installation)
 # Install uv if you don't have it already